What is a Hysteresis Loop?

 [NB: The shape and the size of the hysteresis loop depend on the nature of the material chosen]

-Importance of Hysteresis Loop
+Significance of Hysteresis Loops

-The main advantages of hysteresis loop
+The main advantages of hysteresis loops are given below.

 - Smaller hysteresis loop area symbolizes less hysteresis loss.